Roman Craft Activities for Kids - Live Like a Roman in Britain

 The interior of these expensive Roman Villas were beautifully decorated.
-Many featured Roman artwork called Mosaics on the floors and walls.
+Many featured Roman artworks called Mosaics on the floors and walls.
 A Mosaic was made up of thousands of tiny coloured ceramic tiles arranged to create a picture.
-Having a Mosaic in your home showed visitors that you were very rich.
+Having a Mosaic in your home shows visitors that you were very rich.
 And only the wealthiest people could actually choose what they wanted their Mosaic to be a picture of.
 Others had to buy ready-made Mosaics.

 Create your own Mosaic image using squares of coloured paper instead of coloured ceramic tiles.

 Mosaics would often tell a story through the image, such as myths about the Roman Gods or Heroes.
 Decide what story to tell through your artwork, draw a basic outline then add your coloured paper.